Růžena Zátková: Artistic legacy

 Inspired by Giacomo Balla's artistic use of movement and speed, Růžena Zátková's works are considered pioneering examples of kinetic art.
 Her works have been described as lacking "shyness" and possessing a "fiery" sense of momentum.
 Zátková was also inspired by Primitivism, and her works often include motifs stemming from the folk art traditions of her homeland.
 Zátková was a close friend of the founders of Neo-Primitivism, Michail Larionov and Natalia Goncharova; they first met in 1915, when Sergei Diaghilev invited them to stay with him and the Ballets Russes at a Swiss villa he had recently rented.
-In 1916, when Zatkova was ill with tuberculosis, Goncharova dedicated two gouaches to her, which were both rediscovered in 2019.
+In 1916, when Zátková was ill with tuberculosis, Goncharova dedicated two gouaches to her, which were both rediscovered in 2019.

 Zátková never dated any of her works, and the creation of a definitive timeline of her career has proved difficult.
 Many of Zátková's works have gone missing under mysterious circumstances (including the large lot of artworks left to Arturo Cappa after her death), and a re-examination of her decade-long involvement in the Italian futurist movement is required.
 In 2011, a reproduction of her missing kinetic sculpture The Pile Driver was displayed at an exhibition in Prague.
 Two of Zátková's paintings, Marinetti and Water Running Under Ice and Snow, were displayed alongside works by Giacomo Balla and Umberto Boccioni in a 2014 exhibition at the Solomon R. Guggenheim Museum.